 Put together a list of all the jobs and things that will need to be sorted and organised for your wedding day (take a look at our Wedding Checklist for ideas and inspiration)

-Delegate – Assign you helpful friends and family with specific tasks and give them clear guidelines about what you want.
+Assign you, helpful friends and family, with specific tasks and give them clear guidelines about what you want.

 If you are meeting person A to talk about wedding stationery then people B & C know you’ll be getting together with them on Friday to talk about finding a horse-drawn carriage that you will be arriving at the church in and persons D & E on Monday to talk about your bridal shower in Paris.